-Reading Horizons Discovery®

-Conventions of Standard English

-L.2.1.
-Demonstrate command of the conventions of standard English grammar and usage as appropriate for Grade 2 when writing or speaking.

-L.2.1.A.
-Explain the function of nouns, pronouns, verbs, adjectives, prepositions, Students are taught these skills in the following lessons: Lesson 34: Nouns and adverbs in general and Lesson 39: Verbs their functions in particular sentences.
-Lesson 44: Adjectives semences.
-Lesson 49: Adverbs Lesson 54: Sentence Structure In addition to the Practice Pages and activities associated with each lesson, students have the opportunity to practice and demonstrate this skill in response to the writing activities included in the Spelling Supplement .
-This standard begins in Grade 3.
+Standard Reading Horizons Discovery® Conventions of Standard English L.2.1.
+Demonstrate command of the cor speaking. conventions of standard English grammar and usage when writing L.2.1.A.
+Use collective nouns (e.g., group).
+Skills in this standard are taught in Lesson 34: Nouns.
+These words would also be taught as they become decodable according to the sequence of instruction (e.g., Class would be taught in Lesson 23: Double S, F, and Z when students learn to spell words ending in Double S).
+In addition to the Practice Pages and activities associated with this lesson, students have the opportunity to practice and demonstrate this skill in response to the writing activities included in the Spelling Supplement .
 L.2.1.B.
-Form and use frequently occurring irregular plural nouns (e.g., feet, children, teeth, mice, fish) and collective nouns (e.g., group).
+Form and use frequently occurring irregular plural nouns (e.g., feet, children, teeth, mice, fish).
 Skills in this standard are taught in Lesson 34: Nouns.
 These words would also be taught as they become decodable according to the sequence of instruction (e.g., Feet and teeth would be taught in Lesson 50: Phonetic Skill 5 when students learn the ee combination.).
 In addition to the Practice Pages and activities associated with this lesson, students have the opportunity to practice and demonstrate this skill in response to the writing activities included in the Spelling Supplement .
 L.2.1.C.
-Form and use regular Skills in this standard are taught in Lesson 39: Verbs. and irregular verbs.
-In addition to the Practice Pages and activities associated with this lesson, students have the opportunity to practice and demonstrate this skill in response to the writing activities included in the Spelling Supplement .
+Use reflexive pronouns (e.g., myself, ourselves).
+Skills in this standard are taught in Lesson 34: Nouns.
+In addition to the Practice Pages and activities associated with this lesson, students have the opportunity to practice and demonstrate this skill in response to the writing activities included in the Spelling Supplement.
+L.2.1.D.
+Form and use the past tense of frequently occurring irregular verbs (e.g., sat, hid, told).
+Skills in this standard are taught in Lesson 39: Verbs.
+In addition to the Practice Pages and activities associated with this lesson, students have the opportunity to practice and demonstrate this skill in response to the writing activities included in the Spelling Supplement.
+L.2.1.E.
+Use adjectives and adverbs, and choose between them depending on what is modified.
+Skills in this standard are taught in Lesson 44: Adjectives, Lesson 49: Adverbs, and Lesson 63: Determiners. , , , , , , , , , , , , , , , , , , , , In addition to the Practice Pages and activities associated with this lesson, students have the opportunity to practice and demonstrate this skill in response to the writing activities included in the Spelling Supplement .